IVRL/Cluster/RunAI/README.md

   or brew install helm
 * kubectl https://kubernetes.io/docs/tasks/tools/ (most probably already there if you were using Kubernetes before)

-More on the CLI installation:
+More on the RunAI CLI installation: https://docs.run.ai/Administrator/Researcher-Setup/cli-install/
-https://docs.run.ai/Administrator/Researcher-Setup/cli-install/

 ### Login